bentalcode/Projects/DevEnvironment/ExpressionTreeCommand/ExpressionTreeDesign.md

 2. Now For constructing expression tree we use a stack.
    We loop through input expression and do following for every token.
    1) If the current token is an operand, then simply add it to the stack.
-   2) If the current token is an unary operator, then pop the operand from the stack, create an unary operator and push it back to the stack.
+   2) If the current token is a unary operator, then pop the operand from the stack, create a unary operator and push it back to the stack.
    3) If the current token is a binary operator, then pop two operands from the stack, create a binary operator and push it back to the stack.